-Early Career Researchers (ECR) may elect to apply for an ECR grant which is available for:
+Early Career Researchers, as defined below, may elect to apply for an Early Career Grant:

-- non-medical applicants who have Honours, Masters or are undertaking a PhD
+- Non-medical applicants who have Honours, Masters or are undertaking a PhD or MPhil

-- applicants who have held their PhD for no more than five years (may be employed as a NHMRC post-doctoral fellow)
+- Applicants who have held their PhD for no more than five years, relative to opportunity (may be employed as a NHMRC post-doctoral fellow)

-- applicants who have not previously been Chief Investigator of a significant peer-reviewed grant for organisations such as NHMRC, ARC, CRF, Cancer Council etc.
+- Applicants who have not previously been the Lead Chief Investigator of a significant peer-reviewed grant for organisations such as NHMRC, ARC, CRF, Cancer Council etc.

-Early Career researchers are not excluded from applying for a full grant.
+- Early Career Researchers are not precluded from applying for a full grant.

 All EOI and grant applications are assessed by the independent CRF Research Committee, on scientific merit and relevance to the health, education and/or welfare of children, with additional input for grant applications sought from independent referees.